 Now I’m hungry.
 Oh wait, it gets better.

 While mortadella and charcuterie are in no short supply in Spoleto, one thing they really do well is bruschetta.
 Two things to know about bruschetta before ordering it in Italy.
 One, bruschetta is not a side dish with pasta.
-Nor is bruschetta is not Italian garlic bread.
+Nor is bruschetta Italian garlic bread.
 That bread slathered in butter and garlic that’s cooked in the oven is also an American thing.

-“After Trebbiano Spoletino achieved critical success, Italy established a tiny Spoleto appellation in 2011 allowing for dry, sparkling and sweet wines made from a minimum of 85 percent of the grape variety.” –Robert Camuto in Wine Spectator.
+“After Trebbiano Spoletino achieved critical success, Italy established a tiny Spoleto appellation in 2011 allowing for dry, sparkling, and sweet wines made from a minimum of 85 percent of the grape variety.” –Robert Camuto in Wine Spectator.

 Trebbiano has the potential to be a bright, fresh yet complex, light to medium-bodied white wine with hints of minerals and salinity.
 All of which came out in the bottle we tried at lunch making it a wine I will always remember discovering in Spoleto!

 After indulging in Bruschetta, Strangozzi, and Trebbiano, we walked it all off walking to one of the most inspiring historic bridges I’ve ever seen.
-You guessed it Ponte delle Torri.
-Ponte delle Torri can be reached from Piazza Campello by heading down Via del Ponte, which runs alongside the wall of the Rocca Albornoziana fortress.
+You guessed it, Ponte delle Torri.
+You can reach Ponte delle Torri from Piazza Campello by heading down Via del Ponte.
+It runs alongside the wall of the Rocca Albornoziana fortress.